Ann Sheridan: Personal life

 Sheridan married actor Edward Norris August 16, 1936, in Ensenada, Mexico.
 They separated a year later and divorced in 1939.
 On January 5, 1942, she married fellow Warner Bros. star George Brent, who co-starred with her in Honeymoon for Three (1941); they divorced exactly one year later.
 Following her divorce from Brent, she had a long-term relationship with publicist Steve Hannagan that lasted until his death in 1953.
 Hannagan bequeathed Sheridan $218,399 (equivalent to $ million today).

 Sheridan engaged in a romantic affair with Mexican actor Rodolfo Acosta, with whom she appeared in 1953's Appointment in Honduras.
 She and the married Acosta shared an apartment in Mexico City for several years, and Sheridan was charged with criminal adultery in Mexican federal court in October, 1956, following an accusation by Acosta's wife, Jeanine Cohen Acosta.
 Mexican authorities issued a warrant for Sheridan's arrest.
 Nothing came of the criminal charges, and the relationship ended c.
 1958.

 On June 5, 1966, Sheridan married actor Scott McKay, who was with her when she died seven months later.

 Sheridan supported Thomas E. Dewey in the 1948 presidential elections.

 Death

 In 1966, Sheridan began starring in a new television series, a Western-themed comedy called Pistols 'n' Petticoats.
-She became ill during the filming and died of esophageal cancer with massive liver metastases on January 21, 1967, in Los Angeles.
-Sheridan was 51.
+She became ill during the filming and died of esophageal cancer with massive liver metastases, at age 51, on January 21, 1967, in Los Angeles.
 She was cremated and her ashes were interred in the private vault at Chapel of the Pines Crematory in Los Angeles until they were reinterred in a niche in the Chapel Columbarium at the Hollywood Forever Cemetery in 2005.